Reeb Graph Metrics from the Ground Up: Basic Definitions

+The literature on Reeb graph metrics is saturated with various criteria for the scalar field which is needed for the respective definitions and theorems.
+A scalar field being in $\mS$ is sufficient for these criteria to be met, but not necessary.
+Here, we will discuss tameness and constructibility -- two closely related scalar field restrictions which are used in the definition of bottleneck distance, functional distortion distance, and interleaving distance.

-Another common niceness condition seen in the literature is is that of \textbf{tameness}, which essentially guarantees that there is a way to partition the function into critical and non-critical fibers based on information about the homology.
+The notion of \textbf{tameness} is a common condition seen in the literature which essentially guarantees that there is a way to partition the function into sections where the homology does and does not change.
+This loosens the smoothness condition given by Morse functions.